Bharti Airtel: History

 In May 2008, it emerged that Airtel was exploring the possibility of buying the MTN Group, a South Africa-based telecommunications company with coverage in 21 countries in Africa and the Middle East.
-The Financial Times reported that Bharti was considering offering US$45 billion for a 100% stake in MTN, which would be the largest overseas acquisition ever by an Indian firm.
+Financial Times reported that Bharti was considering offering US$45 billion for a 100% stake in MTN, which would be the largest overseas acquisition ever by an Indian firm.
 However, both sides emphasize the tentative nature of the talks, while The Economist magazine noted, "If anything, Bharti would be marrying up," as MTN has more subscribers, higher revenues and broader geographic coverage.
 However, the talks fell apart as MTN Group tried to reverse the negotiations by making Bharti almost a subsidiary of the new company.
 In May 2009, Bharti Airtel again confirmed that it was in talks with MTN and the companies agreed to discuss the potential transaction exclusively by 31 July 2009.
 Talks eventually ended without agreement, some sources stating that this was due to opposition from the South African government.

 In 2009, Bharti negotiated for its strategic partner Alcatel-Lucent to manage the network infrastructure for the fixed-line business.
 Later, Bharti Airtel awarded the three-year contract to Alcatel-Lucent for setting up an Internet Protocol access network across the country.
 This would help consumers access internet at faster-speed and high-quality internet browsing on mobile handsets.

 In 2009, Airtel launched its first international mobile network in Sri Lanka.
-In June 2010, Bharti acquired the African business of Zain Telecom for $10.7 billion making it the largest ever acquisition by an Indian telecom firm.
-In 2012, Bharti tied up with Wal-Mart, the US retail giant, to start a number of retail stores across India.
+In June 2010, Bharti acquired the African business of Zain Telecom for $10.7 billion, making it the largest ever acquisition by an Indian telecom firm.
+In 2012, Bharti tied up with Walmart, the US retail giant, to start a number of retail stores across India.
 In 2014, Bharti planned to acquire Loop Mobile for ₹7 billion, but the deal was called off later.

 On 18 November 2010, Airtel rebranded itself in India in the first phase of a global rebranding strategy.
 The company unveiled a new logo with 'airtel' written in lower case.
-Designed by London-based brand agency, The Brand Union, the new logo is the letter 'a' in lowercase, with 'airtel' written in lowercase under the logo.
+Designed by London-based brand agency, Superunion, the new logo is the letter 'a' in lowercase, with 'airtel' written in lowercase under the logo.
 On 23 November 2010, Airtel's Africa operations were rebranded to 'airtel'.
 Sri Lanka followed on 28 November 2010 and on 20 December 2010, Warid Telecom rebranded to 'airtel' in Bangladesh.

+In May 2024, Bharti Airtel announced a collaboration with Google Cloud to support cloud adoption and the development of generative AI solutions for businesses in India.

+In July 2024, Bharti Airtel and Nokia successfully completed India’s first non‑standalone (NSA) 5G Cloud‑RAN trial.
+The trial, conducted over the air using commercial spectrum in the 3.5 GHz (5G) and 2.1 GHz (4G) bands, achieved data throughput of over 1.2 Gbps.